Looking for more info?

 Sebastian’s background in International Affairs sparked his curiosity about how other people live and see and experience the world.
 After successfully relaunching the acclaimed Hotel Esencia in Tulum he decided that he wanted to turn his love for travel into a career assisting other like minded travelers.
 You will find him meandering the markets of Mexico City, attending a spiritual retreat in the middle of Baikal lake in Siberia or dancing the night away at the Raya club in Panarea.

-Raised in Colombia and educated in Bogota, Paris and Bordeaux, he now calls Tulum, NYC, and Watch Hill home.
+Raised in Colombia and educated in Bogota, Paris and Bordeaux, he now calls Tulum home.

 I did this trip to Russia a couple of years with two friends that was planned after one of them posted on Facebook she was going to Siberia.
 I packed my bags and two days later was flying to St. Petersburg.
 We visited this incredible city during the White Nights and caught some Olympic fever in Moscow.
 When we finally got to Siberia I realized I had signed for a whole week of yoga and spiritual healing on the shores on Baikal lake without knowing.
 Most of the times the most nurturing experiences in life are a concoction of spontaneity and curiosity.